Tunnel boring machine: Cutterhead

-Tunnel-face support methods
+Tunnel-face support

-In hard rock with minimal ground water, the area around the cutter head of a TBM can be unpressurized, as the exposed rock face can support itself.
-In weaker soil, or when there is significant ground water, pressure must be applied to the face of the tunnel to prevent collapse and/or the infiltration of ground water into the machine.
+In hard rock with minimal ground water, the area around the cutter head can be unpressurized, as the exposed rock face supports itself.
+In softer soil, or where ground water is significant, pressure must be applied to the face of the tunnel to prevent collapse and/or ground water infiltration into the machine.
+Earth pressure balance machines compete with slurry shield machines.
+EPBs are mostly used in finer ground (such as clay) while slurry shields are mostly used for coarser ground (such as gravel).